lars-t-hansen/parlib/README.md

 with computation and display overlapping via the use of multiple buffers and work queues.

-ray/ is a sequential ray-tracer.
+ray/ is a sequential ray tracer.

-ray2/ is a parallel ray-tracer derived from the code in ray/.
+ray2/ is a parallel ray tracer derived from the code in ray/.
+Each worker has a private copy of the scene graph.